marceloacosta/open-source-guidelines/README.md

 ## Acknowledgments

-These guidelines are based on best practices from the open source community and insights from experienced maintainers and contributors.
+These guidelines are primarily based on the excellent course ["Contributing To Open Source – Beginner's Guide"](https://www.youtube.com/watch?v=mklEhT_RLos) by James Pierce, former head of Open Source at Meta.
+Additional insights have been gathered from best practices in the open source community and experienced maintainers and contributors.